andmos/Coffee/FrenchPress.md

 * 21 gr/ 3 scoops freshly ground coffee

 ### Instructions
 * Fill half pressure pot with freshly boiled water.
-Rotate lightly the jug so that all the coffee is wetted .
-Fill with specified flow .
+Rotate lightly the jug so that all the coffee is wetted.
+Fill with specified amount of water.
 * Put on the filter lid so that the spout is closed.
 * Wait four minutes before pushing the plunger down slowly.
 Turn the filter cap around so the spout is open.